commercetools/commercetools-sunrise-java/manual/Override.md

 # Overriding behaviour

-## Overriding bean factories
+## Overriding view model factories

-When a bean does not contain all the data required for the template, you can override its factory to produce a subclass of the bean.
+When a view model does not contain all the data required for the template, you can override its factory to produce a subclass of the view model.

 In the following example we will see how to add a field `lastUpdated` to the `ProductDetailPageContent`.
-Notice this procedure is not limited to `PageContent` class beans, but it can be used with any other bean class.
+Notice this procedure is not limited to `PageContent` class view models, but it can be used with any other view model class.

-Let's first override the bean to add the desired field, including getters and setters:
+Let's first override the view model to add the desired field, including getters and setters:

 ```java
 public class MyProductDetailPageContent extends ProductDetailPageContent {